 - and some more (hardware can be used longer, etc.)

 A part of Linuxmuster.net is LINBO, a mini OS that allows you to manage all computers in your network.
-With the help of images you can restore all computers to a defined state at any time (also offline).
-LINBO does not only support Linux, but also Windows.
+With the help of images, you can restore all computers to a defined state at any time (also offline).
+LINBO does not only support Linux but also Windows.
 With the help of postsync-scripts, you can customize the computers individually or room by room without having to maintain 5 different images.
 For example, we provide teachers’ computers or students’ computers in the classrooms with a different configuration than the computers in the computer lab.

 We use pfSense for our firewall.
-It is a very reliable, stable, easy to configure firewall that comes with many (Enterprise) features:
+It is a very reliable, stable, easy to configure a firewall that comes with many (Enterprise) features:

 - Captive portal with RADIUS authentication and vouchers